-The studentships cover all tuition fees and provide a grant for living expenses at UK Research Council rates (£14,777).
-Awards are made for the full duration of the period of fee liability for the agreed course and for 2019 entrants are tenable only at St Cross College.
+The studentships cover all tuition fees and provide a grant for living expenses at UK Research Council rates (at least £15,009).
+Awards are made for the full duration of the period of fee liability for the agreed course.

 How to apply